 “Support agents require customer secrets in order to identify them.
 If stolen, this information can be used by adversaries for spoofing victim email IDs and gaining access to corporate accounts,” he explained.

-Targeting IT companies reflects that attackers want to gain access to their end targets using supply chain mechanisms.
+Attackers target IT companies because they want to gain access to their end targets using supply chain mechanisms.
 Most IT companies provide backbone services to large enterprises, businesses, governments, and industries.

 “IT companies focus heavily on customer success and require sensitive information, privileges, and access to deliver these services.
 They have a lot of juicy information that is attractive to adversaries, and any lack of cybersecurity best practices such as zero trust, hardening, or multi-factor authentication can result in the compromise of customer data,” Moolchandani said.